Sheenjek River Canoe

 We like to spend our first full day in the wilderness hiking the tundra and climbing towards the peaks.
 The upper valley is stunning.
 Hikes can be as short or as long as you desire.
 With endless wilderness all around there are few limits to the adventures we can have.

-When we are ready to head downriver we will assemble the boats, refresh our paddling skills, discuss river safety, and join the Sheenjek on its way south to the Yukon.
+When we are ready to head downriver we will assemble the folding canoes, refresh our paddling skills, discuss river safety, and join the Sheenjek on its way south towards the Yukon River.
 An average paddling day involves 4 or 5 hours in the canoes plus a leisurely picnic and maybe a stroll to a bluff or lake near the river.

 You run a first-class operation, and I just wanted to write and tell you how much I enjoyed the 10 day rafting trip (what a place!), and I particularly wanted to to let you know that the guides did an outstanding and exemplary job.
 Not only were they both excessively competent in all the skills necessary to see us safely down the river, and not only did they provide every conceivable creature comfort (I mean, blueberry pancakes in the wilderness?
 What more could a man want!), but they proved to be the most pleasant and personable of companions, with seemingly inexhaustible reserves of patience, good humor, and zest.